sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 You can install helm using chocolatey.

-1. To install helm run the following command:
+1. To install helm, run the following command:
 ```Shell/Bash
 choco install kubernetes-helm
 ```